neelmitra/avsmqtt/instructions/lab3.md

        ![alt text](../images/test.png)

    - On the left pane, try the below commands.
-        - *"Ask re invent crib status"*
+        - *"Ask re invent swing status"*
             - this should return the state of the shadow of your nxp device.
-        - *"Ask re invent set crib speed LOW"*
+        - *"Ask re invent set swing speed LOW"*
             - this should update the desired state of the crib speed to "LOW".

 8. <span style="color:orange">Test the skill from the NxP Hardware now</span>